-Get up close – but not too personal – with Whistler’s most beautiful beast, the black bear.
-In this adventure package, you can see black bears as they roam through the woods in search of food all from the comfort and safety of a Land Rover.
+Get up close – but not too personal – with Whistler’s most beautiful wild animal, the black bear.
+In this guided adventure package, you can see black bears as they roam through the woods in search of food all from the comfort and safety of a luxury Jeep.

 What to Bring

 - Hiking Gear for Any Weather Condition

 - Awe & Respect for Mother Nature (Highly Recommended)